 More will be expected of the boys next year.
-I learnt very late that they respond to high expectations.
-I accepted excuses for work that was not done well enough, and for grades that were not good enough, because I was still comparing them to the girls in the class next door.
-For every test and exam my first response was to find out what the girls’ average was.
+I learned very late that they respond to high expectations.
+I accepted excuses for work that was not done well enough, and for grades that were not good enough because I was still comparing them to the girls in the class next door.
+For every test and exam, my first response was to find out what the girls’ average was.
 The girls next door will not be our problem in the coming year.
-I will emphasise every boy’s responsibility to do his very best in every single task they are given.
+I will emphasize every boy’s responsibility to do his very best in every single task they are given.
 My next task is to keep better track of each boy’s individual performance, rather than paying attention to an overall average.
 It works on the sports field, and I will expect the same attitude in my classroom.
 I want to keep track of each boy’s individual scores, not their averages, but for the skills they are learning.
-It will take some doing and I will need to learn new ways of analysing marks, but for every task I want to give the each of the boys an ‘analytical score’ and an ‘interpretation’ score.
+It will take some doing and I will need to learn new ways of analyzing marks, but for every task, I want to give each of the boys an ‘analytical score’ and an ‘interpretation’ score.
 I will even have a ‘recall’ score, for things like remembering grammar rules and details from novels.
 Our aim will be to improve these scores individually, rather than worry about class averages.

 Me: Why don’t more teachers want to get involved with this?

 Melani: There are some good reasons for not separating the classes.
 It is so easy to create the impression that boys need extra help, which can exacerbate the problem.
 It seems sexist to treat the two genders differently.
 At first glance, you seem to be perpetuating gender stereotypes.